zapier/visual-builder/docs/_partners/feature-requests-bugs.md

 ### 2. Build the Replacement Integration for a "Hide and Replace"

-Your team will [build](https://zapier.com/developer/documentation/v2/lifecycle-development/) a completely new version of the integration following our [App Development Guide](https://zapier.com/developer/documentation/v2/app-dev-guide/), [accumulate test users](https://zapier.com/developer/documentation/v2/lifecycle-activation/#2-have-at-least-10-unique-zapier-users-currently-using-your-app-and-1-live-zap-for-each-of-the-visible-triggers-actions-and-searches), [submit the integration for review](https://zapier.com/developer/documentation/v2/lifecycle-activation/#3-submit-your-app-for-public-activation) like a normal app, and address any feedback we provide.
-A review is required for all replacement apps to ensure there are no issues.
+Your team will build a completely new version of the integration with the same triggers, actions, and searches as your original integration if at all possible.
+You will need to have 10 test users for the new version of your integration with at least 1 live Zap for each trigger, action, and search, just as with a new integration.
+Then, you will need to re-submit your integration for approval as with a new integration.

 > **Note:** You will need to accumulate enough test users on your new integration before you can request for review.
 Please expect some time between when you submit for review and when the new integration is made “Public”, as the speed of the review depends on how closely your integration matches our style guide and the responsiveness of your team to our feedback.

 When the review process is complete, we'll "hide" the older version of your integration, and deploy the newer version, so it becomes the default version that's used for creating new Zaps.

-If the existing API endpoints in the old integration are **still working and available**, it is set back to “Invite-only” for Web Builder integration and “Pending” for CLI integration.
+If the existing API endpoints in the old integration are **still working and available**, they are set as “Pending.”
 Existing users’ Zaps will continue to work "as is", but no users will be able to create new Zaps with the old version.
 Any Zaps using the old integration will show a “Legacy” label to prompt users to update their Zaps to use the new one.

 If the existing API endpoints will be **deprecated/terminated**, or an **older authentication type is no longer usable**, after we deploy the new version of the integration, existing users’ Zaps will only continue to work as long as the original endpoints are available.